 Have you ever heard of a yokai?
-No, I’m not talking about the Nintendo 3DS game Yo-kai Watch (although it is based off of Japanese folklore).
+Not the Nintendo 3DS game Yo-kai Watch (although that’s not entirely unrelated).

 What Are Yokai?

 Most yokai are mischievous, but not all of them have bad intentions.
-Yokai can take the shape of many different creatures—some might look like humans or animals, while others might have the ability to shapeshift.
-You’ll even see some yokai that resemble goblins or elves.
+Yokai can take the shape of many different creatures—some might look like humans or animals, while others might have the ability to shapeshift entirely.

-These creatures have been a part of Japanese culture for centuries.
-They’ve been passed down through word of mouth, and have made their way in Japanese artwork and theater.
-Today we can find modern forms of yokai in Yo-kai Watch, as well as in Pokemon.
+These creatures have been a part of Japanese folklore for centuries, passed down through generations by word of mouth, and have made their way in Japanese artwork and theater.

 The 5 Most Famous Types of Yokai

 There’s a huge variety of yokai in Japanese folklore.
-Let’s take a look at some of the most famous types of yokai that are commonly referenced in Japanese culture, video games, and even anime.
+Let’s take a look at some of the most famous types of yokai that are commonly referenced in Japanese culture, primarily in video games and anime.